 A prospectus in electronic format may be made available by e-mail or on the web sites or through online services maintained by one or more of the underwriters or their affiliates.
 In those cases, prospective investors may view offering terms online and may be allowed to place orders online.
 The underwriters may agree with us to allocate a specific number of units for sale to online brokerage account holders.
 Any such allocation for online distributions will be made by the underwriters on the same basis as other allocations.
-Other than the prospectus in electronic format, the information on the underwriters' web sites and any information contained in any other web site maintained by any of the underwriters is not part of this prospectus, has not been approved and/or endorsed by us or the underwriters and should not be relied upon by investors.
+Other than the prospectus in electronic format, the information on the underwriters' web site maintained by any of the underwriters is not part of this prospectus, has not been approved and/or endorsed by us or the underwriters and should not be relied upon by investors.